We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 MDHearing advertises that the company has “over 300,000 happy customers.”
 Their website also points out that the brand has been featured in several news outlets.

 Once you’ve submitted your MDHearing hearing test, you’ll receive results online.
-While this test isn’t designed to replace a professional test from an audiologist, the information may still be valuable in helping confirm symptoms of hearing loss.
+While this test isn’t designed to replace a professional test from an audiologist, the information may still be valuable in helping to confirm symptoms of hearing loss.
 Based on your results, you’ll receive product recommendations.

 Once you’ve purchased your hearing aids, you can email the company’s in-house audiologists with questions at no additional cost.